 Holi is a festival of fun and frolic.
 We play with colours, but over the last so many years our colours have changed to chemicals.
-These chemical colours are harmful to our skin, system as well as the environment.
+These chemical colours are harmful to our skin, system as well as environment.
 There has been an effort by a lot of people to create awareness and promote natural organic colours.
-When we were growing up in the 1960’s we used Tesu flowers for a brilliant yellow colour and the excitement began much in advance as the colours had to be prepared.
+When we were growing up in the 1960’s we used Tesu flowers for brilliant yellow colour and the excitement began much in advance as the colours had to be prepared.
 The gulal was also made at home.
-The colours are subdued unlike the chemical colours.
+The colours are subdued, unlike the chemical colours.
 The making of colours involve the children in the festivities and also teach them about the environment.

 I am posting this tutorial on how to make your own unadulterated organic colour at home with very little cost.
 There are some recipes for dry Gulal and two recipes for wet colour.
 So get hold of your Mum and raid her kitchen or your Granny’s Puja supplies and enjoy.
 All the material can also be bought from your local Grocer and vegetable market.

 For the colours you will need the following

 - Dry Turmeric

 - Dry Roli

 - Fine mesh sieve.

 Take a bowl, add 2 teaspoons of turmeric powder and 3 to 4 tablespoons of water and mix till dissolved.
 Add cornstarch to the mixture and keep adding till it is saturated.
 Remove from bowl, and spread it on sheets of paper leaving it to dry completely.
 Once dry, use a spoon to break it into smaller pieces.
 It is soft so this step is very easy.
 Using a rolling pin, grind it further into fine powder.
 Sieve with a fine mesh and your dry colour powder, Gulal, is ready to use